Gustavo S. Oderich

-Gustavo S. Oderich is a Brazilian American vascular and endovascular surgeon who serves as the Michael E. DeBakey Distinguished Chair in Surgery, Professor of Surgery and Chief of the Division of Vascular Surgery and Endovascular Therapy at Baylor College of Medicine.
-Oderich is recognized for his work in minimally invasive endovascular surgery and research in fenestrated and branched stent-graft technology to treat complex aortic aneurysms and dissections.
+Gustavo S. Oderich is a Brazilian American vascular and endovascular surgeon who serves as the Michael E. DeBakey Distinguished Chair in Surgery, professor of surgery and chief of the Division of Vascular Surgery and Endovascular Therapy at Baylor College of Medicine.
+Oderich is recognized for his work in minimally invasive endovascular surgery and research in stent-graft.

 Education

-Originally from Brazil, Oderich received his medical degree, followed by a surgical residency at the Universidade Federal do Rio Grande do Sul in 1990 to 1997 in Porto Alegre, Brazil.
-He completed a vascular surgery research fellowship at the University of Utah in 1998, then continued his clinical residency training in general surgery at the Mayo Clinic from 1999 to 2004.
+Originally from Brazil, Oderich received his medical degree, followed by a surgical residency at the Federal University of Rio Grande do Sul in 1990 to 1997 in Porto Alegre, Brazil.
+He completed a vascular surgery research fellowship at the University of Utah School of Medicine in 1998, then continued his clinical residency training in general surgery at the Mayo Clinic from 1999 to 2004.
 Upon completing his residency program, he trained in a vascular surgery fellowship, also at the Mayo Clinic from 2005 to 2006, followed by an extended fellowship in advanced endovascular repair at the Cleveland Clinic Foundation in 2007.

 Early career

-Oderich focuses on the open surgical, clinical evaluation and endovascular treatment of dissections, trauma, aneurysms and aortic pathology involving any segment of the aorta.
-He chairs the Society for Vascular Surgery Reporting Standards on endovascular repair of complex aneurysms, which oversees several research trials.
-From 2007 to 2020, Oderich served as the immediate past Chair of the Vascular and Endovascular Surgery at the Mayo Clinic and director of the Mayo Clinic Aortic Center.
-The center developed research in endovascular repair of dissections and aortic aneurysms using such devices, with a significant reduction in mortality and morbidity compared to results of open surgical repair.
+The aorta is Oderich's study.
+From 2007 to 2020, Oderich held an executive position with the Vascular and Endovascular Surgery and was director of the Mayo Clinic Aortic Center.

 Research

-Oderich serves as the global principal investigator for the Thoraco Plus trials, Cook Group Zenith Plus, and Chairs the Society for Vascular Surgery Reporting Standards.
-He is a nominated surgeons in the US, to have physician sponsored, Federal Drug Administration (FDA) approved access for manufacturing branched stent-grafts and Cook fenestrated to treat thoracoabdominal, aortic arch, and complex abdominal aortic aneurysms.
-Oderich is also specialized and involved in the sponsored device trials including the Gore TAMBE (ThoracoAbdominal Multi-Branch Endoprosthesis).
-Oderich also provided his research and expertise in the initial development of physician-modified endovascular grafts (PMEGs).
-Oderich is also the editor of the “Endovascular Aortic Repair: Current Techniques of fenestrated, branched and parallel grafts".
-Oderich serves as an Associate Editor of the Annals of Vascular Surgery and of the Journal of Cardiovascular Surgery.
-He is an ad hoc member or full member of the editorial board of 62 surgical and medical journals.
-Dr. Oderich has given over 690 Lectures and has also lectured as Invited Professor in 30 academic institutions including Harvard, UCLA, Stanford, McGill University (Montreal, Quebec Canada), Federal Drug Administration, University of Bologna (Bologna, Italy), Guy's Hospital (London, UK), King's College and Nuremberg (Nuremberg, Germany), the Universities of Paris, (Paris, France) and Munich (Munich, Germany).